The place where Independent working men and women work

 • Our friends who use the Time Warner international plan started at a $20.00 per month with 3000 minutes included.
 The Time Warner International minutes were reduced to 1000 minutes.

-• Regular Vonage Unlimted calling, including international calls, all fees and taxes ends up to be about $35 Monthly (without any international to cell phone calls) compared with our friends paying $60 to Time Warner or more
+• Regular Vonage Unlimited calling, including international calls, all fees and taxes ends up to be about $38 Monthly (without any international to cell phone calls) compared with our friends paying $60 or more to Time Warner Internet phone service

 • Beginning in 2010 there is a Apple Vonage app on the iPhone and iTouch that allows unlimited domestic and international calling features (using your regular unlimited plan) over WIRELESS (only)